BEng Hons Mechanical Engineering

 Year 4

 In fourth year, BEng students begin operating as professional engineers, working closely with academic staff as mentors.
-You'll also complete an individual and group project, which are mandatory for professional accreditation.
-In addition to the projects, you'll take classes in relevant core areas.
+You'll also complete an individual and group project, which is mandatory for professional accreditation.
+In addition to the projects, you'll take modules in relevant core areas.

 Other activities

-A high proportion of our students participate in activities such as the Outdoor Management Skills course at Outward Bound Scotland, Formula Student, the national competition to build a formula student racing car (at which Strathclyde is the top-performing Scottish university), the British Model Flying Association’s University Challenge, and ‘Gala,’ the annual employers’ networking dinner.
+A high proportion of our students participate in activities such as Formula Student, the national competition to build a Formula Student racing car (at which Strathclyde is one of the top-performing Scottish universities), a range of other student societies and ‘Gala,’ the annual employers’ networking dinner.

 Engineering Mechanics 1